This month we’ll start the Baking For Business In Kenya Series.

 Self-rising flour is a wheat flour that is added raising agents, ready for use.
 If your small bakery menu will consist of cookies and/or sponge cakes, this is an important flour to have in your stock.
 Major wheat flour brands also offer self rising flour in bales of 12 pieces of 2 Kg packets as well.
 Your local wholesaler can also provide this flour for your small bakery.
 The bales range from Kshs.
 1400 to 1800, depending on the supplier, current economic climate and location.

 |Self Rising Flour|

-Bakers flour is a wheat flour used for commercial purposes for making bread and scones.
-It has a high gluten content and is therefore ideal for the making of yeast products.
+Bakers’ or Bread flour is a wheat flour used for commercial purposes for making bread and scones.
+It has a high gluten content and is therefore ideal for the making of yeast products; it gives best results due to more elasticity.
 Bakers flour is offered by brands such as Premier Millers, Pembe Millers, United Millers, Maisha Flour Mills etc. It comes in a 50 Kg bag and ranges from Kshs.
-3,000 to 3,900.
-Bakers flour comes in white and whole meal versions.
+3,000 to 4,000.
+Bread/Bakers flour comes in white and whole meal versions.
 If your small bakery menu will consist of bread, scones or buns; you should make sure you have this flour in your stock.
 It’s more economical to use than all-purpose flour for the yeast products and yields better results as well.
 If you’re not purchasing directly through the millers (they prefer large bulk purchases), some local wholesalers in different areas can order for you.
 Just let your wholesaler know in advance and they will order for you.

 |Bakers flour from United Millers (united.co.ke)|